geckos-survey/gist-documentation/docs/modules/stellar_populations.md

 ## Purpose

-The starFormationHistories module derives non-parametric star formation histories from the observed spectra. nGIST is currently equipped with one routine that can readily be used by setting the configuration parameter `SFH: METHOD` to `'ppxf'`.
-In particular, this routine employs the pPXF routine of Cappellari & Emsellem (2004).
+The starFormationHistories module derives non-parametric star formation histories from the observed spectra via full spectrum fitting. nGIST is currently equipped with one routine that can readily be used by setting the configuration parameter `SFH: METHOD` to `'ppxf'`.
+This routine employs the pPXF routine of Cappellari & Emsellem (2004).

 There are several options for the treatment of emission lines in this module: